House Foundations Explained Every house is built on a foundation. But did you know there are different types...

 What does hard water mean?

 When your water is “hard” it contains a high concentration of mineral deposits, mostly calcium and magnesium.
-Over time these deposits can accumulate, clog, or even corrode pipes, plumbing, and cause major plumbing problems.
+Over time these deposits can accumulate, clog, or even corrode pipes and cause major plumbing problems.

 Hard water deposits can build up in boilers and water heaters, making them less efficient and more expensive to use.
-Hard water deposits can also build-up in your plumbing fixtures, like faucets and showerheads too – it’s that white scaly substance.
+Hard water deposits can also build up in your plumbing fixtures, like faucets and showerheads too – it’s that white scaly substance.
 Often, hard water doesn’t completely rinse the soap, shampoo or detergent from your hands, body, hair or clothing, leaving you and your hair with a tacky, sticky feeling or with clothes that are stiff or dull.
 This same soap buildup can be seen as a bathtub ring or film on shower doors too.

-If it’s indicated that you have hard water as well, then you would also need a water softener installed as part of the water filtration system —and let me tell you I had very hard water and had to replace my water heater due to excessive scale build-up – so this is something that you want to pay attention to.
+If it’s indicated that you have hard water as well, then you would also need a water softener installed as part of the water filtration system —and let me tell you I had very hard water and had to replace my water heater due to excessive scale build-up which wasn’t cheap.
+So this is something that you want to pay attention to.

 Well water can also have a sulfur smell – like rotten eggs and a funny taste.
 It can also cause stains.
 Have you ever seen orange rust coloured streaks in a toilet bowl?
-That’s from the high iron content in the water.
+That is from the high iron content in the water.

 One solution to having hard water is to install a water softener.
 A water softener is an ion-exchange filtration system that removes high levels of calcium and magnesium from the “hard” water.
 By removing the minerals the water becomes soft, and in turn will also reduce that scale buildup in your pipes, and reduce the staining you see from iron and manganese.

-Almost all water treatment systems are self-cleaning and must have a specific minimum flow rate.
-It’s important to choose a water treatment system that works with your well pump.
-These two systems must be properly aligned for optimal performance.
+Almost all water treatment systems are self-cleaning and must have a specific minimum flow rate, but it’s important to choose a water treatment system that works with your well pump.
+For optimal performance, it is important that these two systems properly align.

 The flow refers to the amount of water coming from the well and the flow rate measures the gallons per minute being dispersed.
 The average home needs 100 to 120 gallons per person per day and a flow rate of about 6 to 12 gallons per minute.
 Most wells in Ontario must have a minimum of 3 GPM but average between 5-6 GPM.
 This amount should be sufficient to meet the needs of an average family.